The US Debt to China

 It's more likely that China would slowly begin selling off its Treasury holdings.
 Even when it just warns that it plans to do so, dollar demand starts to drop.
 That hurts China's competitiveness.
 As it raises its export prices, U.S. consumers would buy American products instead.
 China could only start this process if it further expands its exports to other Asian countries and increases domestic demand.

 China's Debt-Holder Strategy Is Working

 China's low-cost competitive strategy worked.
 Its economy grew 10 percent annually for the three decades before the recession.
-Now it's growing at 7 percent, a more sustainable rate.
-China has become the largest economy in the world.
-It's outpaced the United States and the European Union.
+As of 2018, it's growing at nearly 7 percent, a more sustainable rate.
+China has become the largest economy in the world, outpacing the United States and the European Union.
 China also became the world's biggest exporter in 2010.
 China needs this growth to raise its low standard of living.
 Despite its threats, China will continue to be one of the world's largest holders of U.S. debt.